BettercareHealth/bettercare/nc/nc-8.md

 2. Monitor the blood glucose concentration of these infants with reagent strips so that a falling blood glucose can be detected before hypoglycaemic levels are reached.
 3. Feed all infants as soon as possible after delivery, especially preterm, underweight for gestational age and wasted infants, as well as infants of diabetic women.
 4. Whenever possible, milk feeds should be given.
 Both clear feeds orally and oral dextrose feeds should *not* be used in newborn infants as they are low in energy and may result in hypoglycaemia.
-5. If milk feeds cannot be given, then an intravenous infusion of 10% glucose (e.g. Neonatalyte) should be started.
+5. If milk feeds cannot be given, then an intravenous infusion of 10% glucose (e.g.&nbsp;Neonatalyte) should be started.
 6. Prevent hypothermia.

 > Early feeding with milk helps to prevent hypoglycaemia.

 ### 8-13 How should you treat an infant with mild hypoglycaemia?

-These infants, with a blood glucose concen­tration between 1.5 mmol/l and 2.0 mmol/l, need milk feeds or intravenous glucose urgently to prevent severe hypoglycaemia:
+These infants, with a blood glucose concen­tration between 1.5 mmol/l and 2.0&nbsp;mmol/l, need milk feeds or intravenous glucose urgently to prevent severe hypoglycaemia:

 1. If they tolerate oral or nasogastric feeds, give 10 ml/kg breast milk or milk formula immediately.
 Do not give 5% or 10% dextrose orally as the energy content is less than that of breast milk or milk formula.
 2. Repeat the blood glucose measurement 30 minutes after the feed to determine whether the blood glucose concentration has returned to the normal range.
 If it is still in the mild hypoglycaemia range, repeat the feed with an added 5 ml sugar (one teaspoon) per 30 ml milk and repeat the blood glucose measurement after a further 30 minutes.